Walking Secular Pilgrimage

 Sign of the Cataluñan Independence Movement on the pilgrim path

-The title of my walking project here is Separation and Unity, being aware of the political issues that concern Scotland and Cataluña, both, in their debates and attempts at achieving autonomy from England and Spain respectively.
+The title of my walking project here is Separation and Unity.
+I am aware of the political issues that concern Scotland and Cataluña, in their debates and attempts at achieving autonomy from England and Spain respectively.

 We performed some simple experiential exercises: huddling close, noting that we were united in our interest in walking, turning outwards to acknowledge those people around us who were not in our group or who were in groups of their own.

-We began some chi gung exercises, a method of grounding and centering in the body.
-It became clear that we needed to take more space for ourselves in order to move individually.
-We were moving together, separately and experimenting with breathing in unison.
+We did some chi gung exercises to ground and centre ourselves.
+It became clear that we needed to take more space in order to move individually.
+We were moving together, separately, and experimenting with breathing in unison.

 Through Girona’s city walls